AgustinCB/study/os/ostep/chap28/solutions.md

 With numbers smaller than 15, the number of instructions is bigger.
 With 5, for example, is about 54, spending a lot of time waiting to get a turn (more than 44% of cpu time).

 Other than that, the result is consistently what you'd expect.

+10. Can you control the scheduling (with the -P flag) to “prove” that the code works?
+What are the different cases you should show hold?
+Think about mutual exclusion and deadlock avoidance.

+Yes, I can.
+I could arrange the values so that the interruption happens in the places right after memory is being moved to registers and check that the sky didn't break.
+For example, when moving the turn or count variables.
+It works.